tldr-pages/tldr/pages/common/gitlab-runner.md

 # gitlab-runner

-> Run GitLab CI jobs.
+> A CLI tool for managing your GitLab runners.
 > More information: <https://docs.gitlab.com/runner/>.

 - Register a runner: